0xflotus/hashpic/README.md

 Since _v0.3.5_ it is also possible to create an image from a *SHA3-512* and a *BLAKE2b* hash.

-Since _v0.4.0_ it is possible to create an image as *SVG*, which is much faster.
+Since _v0.4.0_ it is possible to create an image as *SVG*.

+_v0.6.0_ brought a huge performance boost.

 ## Install